Past Tenses in English for the TOEIC® Exam: The Complete Guide to Avoiding All Mistakes

 The Past Continuous is used to express:

-- an action in progress at a specific moment in the past: At 9 AM yesterday, I was attending a meeting.
+- an action occurring at a specific moment in the past: At 9 AM yesterday, I was attending a meeting.

 - an action interrupted by a sudden event: I was taking a shower when someone knocked on the door.